tamu-edu-students/EA-Block-Scheduling/README.md

 The intended users of this solution are EA staff and students.

+### The Issue
+Professor Shana Shaw has requested an application that would automate the process of creating block schedules for academy students to pick from when enrollment is in process.
+There are many classes that are often taken together, and often, classes that should be taken together have conflicting meeting times.
+This requires Professor Shaw to manually create a list of classes that can be taken together without conflict.

+### The process
+Before each semester's enrollment period opens, a partner college sends a list of classes to Professor Shaw in a spreadsheet format.
+Professor Shaw adds these classes to a form that creates a calendar with colorful blocks to show students what classes to take in order to not have time conflicts.
+The student chooses a block of classes, and the form is submitted to Professor Shaw who then enrolls the students into their chosen classes.

+### Goal
+1. The application will be accessible to currently accepted academy students.
+2. The application will have a page for an admin user to upload a spreadsheet of available classes.
+3. The application will be able to parse the spreadsheet uploaded by admins in order to differentiate between classes.
+4. The application will provide clear block schedule charts based on the classes selected by students.

 ## Features
 + **Automatic Block Generation:** Generates non-overlapping block schedules for math, science, and engineering sections.
 + **Prerequisite Management:** Ensures that all class prerequisites are considered when generating schedules.